-- Summary of formal and informal assessment information/findings. - Information on the educational impact of the student's communication abilities must be discussed. - Impact statements must include a clear explanation including at least one specific example of how the disability impacts the student's achievement in the general education setting (If the results indicate that there are no S/L impairments, then the provider must indicate that there is no potential educational impact) - Compare results with previous test results for re-evaluations
+- Summary of formal and informal assessment information/findings. - Information on the educational impact of the student's communication abilities must be discussed. - o Impact statements must include a clear explanation including at least one specific example of how the disability impacts the student's achievement in the general education setting - o If the results indicate that there are no S/L impairments, then the provider must indicate that there is no potential educational impact. - For re-evaluation reports, there must be a comparison statement regarding the current findings of the assessment report with results/performance from previous assessment reports.